Rahmteen/address2/README.md

 As a general rule I prefer simple and elegant solutions but there is always a trade off...
 When choosing how to handle state in this application, I considered a few options:

 - First I thought of Redux.
 I appreciate it's predictability and single source of truth(redux store) when ditributing state globally.
 But it's complexity/setup seemed like overkill for this app.
 - Next I considered using Context api(w/ hooks).
-Context, can distribute state glabally, and it's far simpler than redux, but then I started consider whether I even needed to distribute state globally to begin with...
+Context, can distribute state glabally, and it's far simpler than redux, but then I started consider...
+Do I need to distribute state globally?

 - Finally I considered manually drilling the props.
 Prop drilling is great for small apps, but it is limited because props can only be passed down through parent components.
 I prefer prop dilling as long as the props dont need to be drilled down more than 3 levels of components.

-- I considerd the structure of the application.
-The fact that the app has no backend or database to connect to.
-I saw no real need for global state distrobution in an app this size.
-So in this case, I felt that prop drilling was the most appropriate and mature choice.
+- I considerd the potential structure of the application as well as the fact that the app has no backend or database to connect to.
+I saw no real need for global state distrobution, in an app that this size.
+So in this case, I felt that prop drilling would be the most appropriate and mature choice.